helgihaf/DnDSurvival/README.md

 ## Grapple
 Grapple is an *attack*.
 Grapplers Strength (Athletics) vs targets Strength (Athletics) or Dexterity (Acrobatics) (target chooses wich).
 On success the target is *grappled*.
 Target can escape grapple by using its Strength (Athletics) or Dexterity (Acrobatics) vs the grapplers Strength (Athletics).

+## Disarm
+Use a weapon attack.
+Attack roll contested with STR (Athletics) or DEX (Acrobatics).
+Target has advantage if using two hands.
+Target has advantage if larger than attacker (DMG 271).

 # Spells
 ## Spell DC
 8 + (spellcasting ability modifier) + (proficency bonus) + (any special...)